rigetti/forest-benchmarking/docs/install.rst

 	pip install sphinx
 	pip install sphinx_rtd_theme
 	pip install nbsphinx
+	pip install nbsphinx_link

-then navigate into Forest-Benchmarkings top-level directory and run:
+then navigate into Forest-Benchmarkings docs directory and run:

 ::

-		sphinx-build -b html docs/ docs/_build
+	make clean
+	make html

-To view the docs navigate to the newly-created docs/_build directory and open the index.html file in a browser.
+To view the docs navigate to the newly-created docs/_build/html directory and open the index.html file in a browser.